 Scenario: Incompatible data types

-Solution: Ensure proper serialization and deserialization configurations, such as using compatible serializers/deserializers for your message types.
+Solution: Proper serialization and deserialization configurations need to be ensured, such as using compatible serializers/deserializers for your message types.
 Validate data types before producing messages to avoid serialization errors.

 Scenario: Data corruption during serialization

-Solution: Implement data validation mechanisms to ensure data integrity before serialization.
-Consider using schema validation tools or applying checksums to detect and handle data corruption issues.
+Solution: Data validation mechanisms help you ensure data integrity before serialization.
+For this reason, use schema validation tools or apply checksums to detect and handle data corruption issues.

 Retrying Failed Message Deliveries